Textualize/textual/docs/guide/styles.md

 ### Outline

 [Outline](../styles/outline.md) is similar to border and is set in the same way.
 The difference is that outline will not change the size of the widget, and may overlap the content area.
-The following examples sets an outline on a widget:
+The following example sets an outline on a widget:

 ```python title="outline01.py" hl_lines="22"
 --8<-- "docs/examples/guide/styles/outline01.py"